-The BBSRC is one of 7 Research Councils that work together as Research Councils UK (RCUK).
-It is funded from the Government's Department for Business, Innovation and Skills (BIS).
-BBSRC's current budget is £470M.
+The BBSRC is one of 7 Research Councils that work together as part of UK Research and Innovation (UKRI).
+It is funded from the Government's Department for Business, Energy and Industrial Strategy (BEIS).
 It supports a total of around 1600 scientists and 2000 research students in universities and institutes in the UK.

 Your award and additional funding

 Basic stipend amounts are confirmed each year for all the UK Research Councils by their governing body, UK Research and Innovation (UKRI).
 Most awards will provide funding towards fees and an annual maintenance grant award.

 The BBSRC also provide some additional funding for their funded students via a Research Training Support Grant, as well as support for Conference attendance, and UK and overseas fieldwork and research costs.

 How your award is paid to you